EDACS

 The Enhanced Digital Access Communication System (EDACS) is a radio communications protocol and product family invented in the General Electric Corporation in the mid 1980s.
+The rights were eventually bought by Harris Corporation, which eventually stopped manufacturing these devices in 2012, and ended all service in 2017.

 History

 A young designer, Jeff Childress, created an autonomous radio base-station controller, known as the GETC (General Electric Trunking Card).
 The GETC was a general-purpose controller with input/output optimized for radio system applications.